 Microgreens, the seedling stages of greens such as broccoli and basil and sunflowers, are moving from restaurant menus and into home kitchens.
 New to whole foods cuisine, if microgreens are new to you, you will learn how to move them into your kitchen.

 2-hour Workshops demonstrate 3 techniques for indoor gardening, discussing seeds, soil, water and light.
 Essentials are demonstrated for 90 minutes, then 30 minutes are devoted to sampling 20 varieties to awaken your palate and inspire your gardening.
 (Additional time is available for further discussion for those who wish to stay, and most people do.)
 You will go home with sample seeds and a pint start-up kit.

 1-hour Demos are simpler and shorter, demonstrating only 1 technique for 30 minutes, then 30 minutes devoted to sampling more than 15 varieties.
 You will go home with sample seeds and a pint-size start-up kit.

 UPCOMING WORKSHOPS & DEMOS

-¤ 1 hour food demo at the First (and last!)
-Annual Connecticut Vegetarian and Healthy Living Festival, April 2012 at the Connecticut Convention Center, Hartford
+¤ 1-hour demo at CT Vegetarian & Healthy Living Festival, April 2012, CT Convention Center, Hartford

-¤ 1 hour food demo at the North American Vegetarian Society’s Vegetarian Summerfest 2011
+¤ 90-minute food demo at the North American Vegetarian Society’s Vegetarian Summerfest 2011

-For an unsolicited review of above Arbo Fall 2011 workshop from an attendee who I do not know, see:
+For an unsolicited review of above Arbo Fall 2011 workshop:

-Mark Mathew Braunstein has been a vegetarian since 1966, a vegan since 1970, and a high raw vegan since 1977.
+Mark Mathew Braunstein has been a vegetarian since 1966, a vegan since 1970, and a whole-foods high-raw vegan since 1977.

 For his writer bibliography and speaker listings, see: